UNiXMIT/UNiXIaC/docs/index.md

 ![3](images/3.png)

 4. You will now see a pop-up window showing 5 entry fields.
 Only the first 2, SSO Email and password, are required fields.
-    - SSO Email - Micro Focus Email to authenticate with Pulse VPN.
+    - SSO Email - NEW Micro Focus Email to authenticate with MF 2FA.
+DO NOT use your MF username, it will fail.
-    - SSO Password - Micro Focus Password to Authenticate with Pulse VPN.
+    - SSO Password - NEW Micro Focus Password to Authenticate with MF 2FA.
     - SSO Method - SSO Authentication method to use.
 1=SmartPhonePush 2=TOTP (default=1)
     - SSO Token - Valid authentication token to use for TOTP.
     - VM Count - Number of duplicate EC2 instances to create (default=1).